Inventium/rubymacros.com/outline.md

 ** M4

-** CPP - Allows (eponymous) preprocessing of code relieving the burden on compiler and linker.
+** CPP - Allows (eponymous) preprocessing of
+C and C++ code relieving the burden on compiler and linker.
 CPP trades compile time substitution for run time elimination of function calls.
-Example: min and max are often implemented as macros in C and C++.
+Example: min and max are may be implemented as macros in C and C++.

-CPP can be used as for general-purpose macros in any text file; it is not limited to C programming language source files.
+CPP can be used for general-purpose string substitution in any text file; it is not limited to C programming language source files.

 ** TeX - Textual replacement eliminates commonly patterns, and allows